siiway/DC.QQ.TG/README.md

 3. (Optional) Set up a webhook for real-time message delivery:
    - Set up a publicly accessible HTTPS server (required for webhooks)
    - Configure your domain to point to your server
-   - Set the webhook URL in the configuration
+   - Set the webhook URL in the configuration (e.g., `https://your-domain.com:8443`)
+   - The path part of the URL is optional and will be used as the webhook endpoint
    - Optionally set a custom port for the webhook listener (default: 8443)
    - The application will automatically set up the webhook with Telegram
    - This provides faster and more reliable message delivery than polling